rimelek/tutorial-docker-build/README.md

 You can see the missing shell, right?

-## Other directives also create containers
+## Other instructions also create containers

 Now let's complicate things a little.
-The following Dockerfile called **Dockerfile.v3** uses more directives:
+The following Dockerfile called **Dockerfile.v3** uses more instructions:

 ```
 FROM ubuntu:20.04